Curriculum3.jpg

 Soft tissue radiology presents the range of normal appearances of chest and abdominal radiographs, patterns of abnormal disease processes in these regions and indications for prompt referral.
 The indications for contrast studies and special imaging procedures for the chest and abdomen are reviewed.

-PA 3305 Clinical Laboratory Diagnosis
+PA 3306 Clinical Pathology and Laboratory Testing

 PH 3407 Clinical Nutrition for Chiropractic Practice